wangyuanqun/techInterviewNote/main/AWS certificate/Solutions architect Associate.md

         * if the average CPU usage increase, then auto add more RR and Reader Endpoint auto extended to cover the newly added RRs
     * Custom Endpoint replcace for Reader Endpoint
     * Aurora Serverless
+        * good for infrequent unpredictable
+        * no capacity planning needed
     * **Global Aurora Database**
         * **Typical cross-region replication takes less than 1 second**
     * Babefish